No Place for Hate Youth Summit Addresses Cyberbullying

 The “No Place for Hate Youth Summit,” spearheaded by the Anti-Defamation League (ADL), is a full-day workshop that teaches students how to recognize bullying at school, confront bullying behavior, and be an ally to those who are being bullied.

 The Nov.
-8 summit was held at the University of Houston Central Law School and was funded in part by the STOP School Violence grant provided by the Harris County Department of Education (HCDE) Center for Safe and Secure Schools (CSSS).
+8 summit was held at the University of Houston Law Center and was funded in part by the STOP School Violence grant provided by the Harris County Department of Education (HCDE) Center for Safe and Secure Schools (CSSS).

 “The primary goal of the grant is to reduce school violence by creating a positive school culture and climate through various adult and student training sessions, and the Youth Summit is focused on the same outcome—reducing school violence through anti-bullying awareness training.
 The synergy couldn’t have been better,” said Dennis Calloway, grant manager for the CSSS.

 The summit focused largely on cyberbullying prevention strategies, including taking screenshots of cyberbullying on social media and sharing the proof with teachers and administrators.